PeterPawn/YourFritz/bootmanager/README.md

 The use of `sed` to change the original content forecloses any protection against double invocation for the same file and it's the caller's business to prevent errors from double-patch attempts.

-Starting with version 0.8 this installation script copies the supplemantory files `bootmanager_server`, `bootmanager.service`, `bootmanager_html` (for FRITZ!OS versions below 07.08) and `bootmanager.msg` to the FRITZ!OS file structure specified by `$TARGET_DIR`.
+Starting with version 0.8 this installation script copies the supplementary files `bootmanager_server`, `bootmanager.service`, `bootmanager_html` (for FRITZ!OS versions below 07.08) and `bootmanager.msg` to the FRITZ!OS file structure specified by `$TARGET_DIR`.

 You have to set the environment variables

-- `TARGET_BRANDING` (e.g. `avm`)
-- `TARGET_SYSTEM_VERSION` (e.g. `113.07.08`)
 - `TARGET_DIR` (root of filesystem to modify) and
 - `TMP` (a writable place in your system for a temporary file)
+- `TARGET_SYSTEM_VERSION` (FRITZ!OS version of system below `$TARGET_DIR`)
+- `TARGET_BRANDING` -> optional value, if it's missing, every found branding (below directory structure `/etc/default.[!0-9]...`) will be processed/changed

 to the correct values, before you call this script.

 Alternatively you may set `TARGET_SYSTEM_VERSION` to `autodetect`, as long as you specify the path to a script - usable as such a detector - in a variable named `TARGET_SYSTEM_VERSION_DETECTOR`.
 This script has to be interface-compatible to the provided script, which was placed in this directory via a symbolic link (`extract_version_values`) to the file, that is used in the `signimage` sub-directory to extract version values from a FRITZ!OS tree, needed for generation of a database with AVM's firmware signing keys.
-But the used interface is _very_ simple - the script has to accept the path to the FRITZ!OS root directory as first parameter and has to handle or ignore a `-m` as the second parameter.
+But the used interface is *very* simple - the script has to accept the path to the FRITZ!OS root directory as first parameter and has to handle or ignore a `-m` as the second parameter.
 The output is expected on STDOUT and has to contain a line starting with `Version="nnn.nn.nn"`, where the version number (nnn.nn.nn) may be extracted from.

 `add_change_oem.sh`